1. Docs

 Fonts

-I use Inter as the default font.
-Inter is not required.
-I also like to use the Geist font by Vercel.
+I use Geist as the default font.
 You can use any font you like.

 Here's how I configure Inter for Next.js: